-A Goldman Sachs Group Inc. (GS) lawyer argued to jurors that the founders of speech-recognition pioneer Dragon Systems Inc. are scapegoating the investment bank for their own mistakes in a $580 million all-stock sale rendered worthless when the buyer was exposed as a fraud.
+A Goldman Sachs Group Inc. (GS:US) lawyer argued to jurors that the founders of speech-recognition pioneer Dragon Systems Inc. are scapegoating the investment bank for their own mistakes in a $580 million all-stock sale rendered worthless when the buyer was exposed as a fraud.

 In closing arguments yesterday in Boston federal court in a lawsuit accusing Goldman Sachs of negligence, the attorney said Dragon co-founder Janet Baker and Chief Financial Officer Ellen Chamberlain ignored the bank’s advice to hire accountants to further vet Belgium-based suitor Lernout & Hauspie Speech Products NV and rushed the deal amid Dragon’s cash-flow problems in 2000.